TheLakeMan/Hyperion/docs/examples/chatbot.md

 # Chatbot Example

-This document explains how to use and customize the TinyAI chatbot example application.
+This document explains how to use and customize the Hyperion chatbot example application.

 ## Overview

-The TinyAI chatbot example demonstrates how to build a memory-efficient conversational AI using the TinyAI framework.
+The Hyperion chatbot example demonstrates how to build a memory-efficient conversational AI using the Hyperion framework.
 The example includes:

 - A small-footprint language model for text generation
 - Memory management techniques for constrained environments